Dismissed as improvidently granted: Supreme Court of the United States

 It has not always been clear how many votes are needed to DIG a case.
 By custom, it takes only four votes to grant certiorari, not a majority of five, so it has been suggested that six votes should be required to DIG a case (i.e., four justices could insist on keeping the case).
 Nevertheless, the Supreme Court has DIGged some cases over four justices' dissent, such as Medellin v.
 Dretke (2005), Robertson v.
 United States ex rel.
 Watson (2010), and Boyer v.
 Louisiana (2012).

-Because per curiam opinions are issued from the Court as an institution, these opinions lack the attribution of who authored or joined the decision.
+Because per curiam opinions are issued from the court as an institution, these opinions lack the attribution of who authored or joined the decision.
 Sometimes, the Supreme Court DIGs a case through a simple docket order, rather than issuing even a per curiam opinion.
-(See Other Cases below.)
+(See Other cases below.)
 Accordingly, the lists below may not include every case with a DIG.

-DIGs after oral argument since Term 1989
+DIGs after oral argument since the 1989 term

-Other Cases Dismissed as Improvidently Granted since 2001
+Other cases dismissed as improvidently granted since 2001

-The following cases were dismissed as improvidently granted by the Court through a docket order rather than a published opinion.
-The Supreme Court's online docket search system "contains complete information regarding the status of cases filed since the beginning of the 2001 Term."
+The following cases were dismissed as improvidently granted by the court through a docket order rather than a published opinion.
+The Supreme Court's online docket search system "contains complete information regarding the status of cases filed since the beginning of the 2001 Term".
 Orders from before 2001 may appear instead in the United States Reports.